Banknotes of the Sri Lankan rupee: Commemorative notes

-The Central Bank of Sri Lanka has issued three commemorative notes in recognition of significant events of national importance.
+The Central Bank of Sri Lanka has issued five commemorative notes in recognition of significant events of national importance.
 In 1998 a 200 rupee note was issued on Independence day to commemorate the 50th Independence Anniversary of the country.
 In 2009 a 1000 rupee note was issued commemorating the end of the Sri Lankan Civil War and the Ushering of Peace and Prosperity.
 In 2013 a 500 rupee note was issued for Commonwealth Heads of Government Meeting 2013 held in Sri Lanka.